 The AC input connector, AC INPUT, is located on the rear panel, along with the safety-ground stud.
 Figure 3-6 shows the rear panel view of the connector and stud.
-Table 3-1 shows the functions and connector pinout, and Table 3-2 the connector type.
-A 1-Phase input is connected to terminals L1/L2 or L2/L3 (do not connect a 1-Phase input between L1/L3), while a 3-Phase input is connected to L1/L2/L3 (a connection to neutral is not utilized with 3-Phase input).
+Table 3-1 shows the functions and connector pinout, and Table 3-2 lists the connector type.
+A 1-Phase input is connected to terminals L1/NEUT or L3/NEUT (do not connect from L1 to L3 to a 1-Phase source), while a 3-Phase input is connected to L1/L2/L3 (the 3-Phase input is 3-wire plus ground and does not require a neutral connection).
 The connector has compression terminals with female contacts.
 A ground connection must always be made to the utility earth protection-ground using the rear panel safety-ground stud.

 Figure 3-6.
-AC Input Connector and Safety-Ground Stud
+AC Input Connector and Safety-Ground